ashokdubariya/customscripts/README.md

-# customscripts
+# My First Git Repository
-This repository will use create, update and delete custom scripts.
+This is my first github repository created for testing purpose.